-- The number of recreational netting offences have remained at a low level. - Recreational crabbing offences are high, by comparison to netting. - While recreational crabbing offences reduced from approximately 700-1000 offences per annum throughout 2013-2016, to 432 in 2016/17, the trend since then has seen a further increase in offences to a level of 492 in 2019/20. - The increased crabbing offences in 2019/20 are thought to be mostly due to a greater number of infringements and warnings issued during the closed season.
-The data continues to show that retention of undersized crabs remains the main offence type in the recreational crab fishery (Table 26).
+- The number of recreational netting offences have remained at a low level. - Recreational crabbing offences are high, by comparison to netting, in an their own right - While recreational crabbing offences reduced from approximately 700-1000 offences per annum throughout 2013-2016, to 432 in 2016/17, the trend since then has seen a further increase in offences to a level of 492 in 2019/20. - The data continues to show that retention of undersized crabs remains the main offence type in the recreational crab fishery (Table 27).